madflow/nerdbier-b0t/README.md

 # |\|3RB13RB07

+A Simpleton Telegram Bot for unprofessionals done wrong.

-Made with beer in TackaTuckaLand.
+Made with tears in Taka Tuka Land.

 # 1|\|$74LL4710|\|